-Richard G. Erskine, PhD will hold online workshop: Shame, internal criticism and relation withdrawal: psychotherapy of the schizoid process on December 4, 5 and 6, 2020 at 18:00 to 21:00 (Central European Time — GMT/UTC + 1h).
+Richard G. Erskine, PhD, held online workshop: Shame, internal criticism and relation withdrawal: psychotherapy of the schizoid process on December 4, 5 and 6, 2020.

-This event is sponsored by the consortium of:
+This event was sponsored by the consortium of:

 National Association for Transactional Analysis of Serbia

 TA Centre – Association of Transactional Analysts of Serbia